Death or regeneration?

-Recently my latest shoe, a grey suede coloured Oxford with pseudo-trainer appearance had grey laces which tore through within 2 weeks.
+Recently my latest shoe, a grey suede coloured Oxford with a pseudo-trainer appearance had grey laces that tore through within 2 weeks.
 Hanging almost by a thread for little use was a good reason to go back to the shop.
 My laces were changed without hesitation by ‘phone and no receipt!
-Don’t expect a no quibble service without keeping that all-important proof of purchase.
+Don’t expect a no-quibble service without keeping that all-important proof of purchase.
 Fortunately, my shop keeps computer records.
 If you do have shoes with unconventional laces, approach the shop where you purchased your footwear and see if they have spare laces or know where to find replacements.
 It is not just about colour but design.
-Flat, round or twisted.
+Flat, round, or twisted.
 Snazzy laces may have mixed colours.
 Try the internet but make sure you measure the old ones first.
 Sixty centimetres might seem long but you might need longer laces for some shoes.
 I have noticed round laces can slip more than flat ones.

 The shoe lining

 It was hammered into me as a podiatry student that good shoes had no lining.
-The reason was that a shoe would mold better around a foot than if a non-stretchy lining existed.
+The reason was that a shoe would mold better around a foot than a non-stretchy lining.
 Additionally, we could offer a shoe stretching service, but only if no lining was fitted because the stretcher would tear the material.
 Most fabric (non-leather uppers) have some type of finish which means a lining exists in the majority of shoe designs.
 The most common place for wear and tear inside a shoe is the toe cap and back of the heel.